Wernher von Braun: Work under Nazi regime

 Von Braun continued his guided missile work throughout World War Two, and met with Adolf Hitler on several occasions, being formally decorated by Hitler twice, including being awarded the Iron Cross.

 At the time, Germany was highly interested in American physicist Robert H. Goddard's research.
 Before 1939, German scientists occasionally contacted Goddard directly with technical questions.
 Von Braun used Goddard's plans from various journals and incorporated them into the building of the Aggregat (A) series of rockets.
 The first successful launch of an A-4 took place on 3 October 1942.
-The A-4 rocket would become well known as the V-2.
+The A-4 rocket became well known as the V-2.
 In 1963, von Braun reflected on the history of rocketry, and said of Goddard's work: "His rockets ... may have been rather crude by present-day standards, but they blazed the trail and incorporated many features used in our most modern rockets and space vehicles."

 Goddard confirmed his work was used by von Braun in 1944, shortly before the Nazis began firing V-2s at England.
 A V-2 crashed in Sweden and some parts were sent to an Annapolis lab where Goddard was doing research for the Navy.
 If this was the so-called Bäckebo Bomb, it had been procured by the British in exchange for Spitfires; Annapolis would have received some parts from them.
-Goddard is reported to have recognized components he had invented, and inferred that his brainchild had been turned into a weapon.
-Later, von Braun would comment: "I have very deep and sincere regret for the victims of the V-2 rockets, but there were victims on both sides ...
-A war is a war, and when my country is at war, my duty is to help win that war."
+Goddard is reported to have recognized components he had invented and inferred that his brainchild had been turned into a weapon.
+Later, von Braun said: "I have very deep and sincere regret for the victims of the V-2 rockets, but there were victims on both sides...A war is a war, and when my country is at war, my duty is to help win that war."